 - Pacific Crest Trail in 2005, 2013, and 2018

 - Continental Divide Trail in 2006, 2017, and 2018

 She is also an avid mountaineer and peakbagger working on several ascent lists in the US and abroad.

 When not on an adventure Heather speaks regularly about her adventures and the lessons learned on trail.
 She is the author of Thirst: 2600 Miles to Home (chronicling her Pacific Crest Trail record).
-Her second book, Mud, Rocks, Blazes: Letting Go on the Appalachian Trail, is due out in early 2021.
+Her second book, Mud, Rocks, Blazes: Letting Go on the Appalachian Trail, was released in early 2021.